Industrial History Online

 Description and History of Site:-

-Built c.
-1842 to house Maudslay's steam pumping engines used for draining the Thames Tunnel workings.
+Built c1842 to house Maudslay's steam pumping engines used for draining the Thames Tunnel workings.
 Modern electric pumps now used, located at bottom of Great Shaft, remains of which are beside Pump House.
-The single storey pump with its attached square chimney (built ca. 1825-28) was restored during the early 1980s.
-The metal top to the chimmey was re-constructed and placed in position in 1993 to commemorate the 150th anniversary of the completion of the tunnel.
+The single storey pump with its attached square chimney (built c1825-28) was restored during the early 1980s.
+The metal top to the chimney was re-constructed and placed in position in 1993 to commemorate the 150th anniversary of the completion of the tunnel.
 The Pump house now houses a museum to the Brunels and the tunnel.
 Major exhibit was a J & G Rennie steam powered vertical pump moved from Chatham Dockyard in c.
 1983.
 The Rennie Pump has now been dismantled and moved into storage in Kent.

 Further Reading and References:-